FoxSamu/Foxes/README.md

 ![foxes](images/foxes.png)

+This is a Fabric mod. **I WILL NOT MAKE A FORGE PORT, PLEASE DO NOT ASK!**

+- Requires Fabric Loader 0.11.6 or higher
+- Requires Fabric API (preferably version 0.40.0 or higher)
+- Works on any full Minecraft 1.17 release

 ## Fox types

 This mod adds 6 new natural types, making a total of 8 natural types.
 In addition, it adds two skins for foxes with certain name tags.

 Foxes have a certain chance to have a specific type when spawned in a certain biome (this can be modified in a data pack, see below).

 ### Red fox (vanilla)